emjayh8/data-integration-project/README.md

 ## Features

 - SQL scripts to drop and recreate tables for a clean setup
-- Three main tables:
+- Three main tables for flexible data modeling
-  - `services`: Stores service codes and names
-  - `students`: Stores student details and links to services
-  - `student_services`: Supports many-to-many relationships between students and services
 - Foreign key constraints for data integrity
+- Example queries and a summary view for reporting

 ## Requirements